 One interesting tidbit is that part-time NFL officials are restricted to earning no more than 50 percent of their annual income from refereeing in the NFL.
 Another job – and a well-paid job at that – is a requirement.
 Referees' side gigs run the gamut from dairy farmer to high school principal.

 Industry and Job Growth Trend

-According to the BLS, jobs for all types of referees are expected to grow 20 percent between 2010 and 2020, faster than the projected growth rate of 14 percent for all occupations.
-However, most of those job gains are expected to be at the middle school and high school levels, as well as in the growing field of women's sports.
-Those who aspire to referee NFL games should expect intense competition for the few openings that occur each year.
+Jobs for all types of referees are expected to grow only 8 percent over the next decade, about the same as all other jobs.
+More people are joining organized sports, but opportunities for paid referee positions won't expand.
+Most of the job gains are expected to be at the middle school and high school levels, as well as in the growing field of women's sports.
+Those who aspire to referee NFL games should expect intense competition for the few openings that occur each year, mostly through attrition.

 Not only that, but most of the positions are part-time, even if well paid.
 The referee salary in the NBA is higher per annum, but they have many more games to oversee and a much longer work season.
 Pay for NFL referees compares favorably to those in other sports when you consider that they tend to officiate far fewer games.
 The NFL regular season consists of 16 games per team.
 That compares to 162 games for major league baseball and 82 games for both the NBA and NHL.

 In 2017, the NFL announced to much fanfare that it was hiring 21 full-time employees.
 Only four of those were referees.
 Those numbers, including well-known referee Jerome Boger's salary, have not been disclosed but can be assumed to be higher than that of their part-time brethren.

 If you love the game, have a sharp eye and fast feet, an appetite for competition and a solid well-paying job that can spare you for 17 weeks at a time, a job as an NFL referee could be in your future.
 Start coaching in your community and work your way up.